gcoutinho1/gcoutinho1/README.md

 ### About me

-Hello, I'm Guilherme Coutinho.
+Hi, I'm Guilherme Coutinho.
+I have a degree in systems analysis and development from UNIFRAN and since 2019 I have been passionate about apps that transform and improve people's lives.
-Currently focused on mobile development and improving my development skills using **Dart** and **Flutter**.
+I'm currently focused on mobile development and improving my development skills using **Dart** and **Flutter**.

 ---